-Appendix 1: Procedures for Headmaster and Designated Safeguarding Lead in regard to allegations of harm caused to pupils by a member of staff / volunteer
+Appendix 1: Procedures for Head of School and Designated Safeguarding Lead in regard to allegations of harm caused to pupils by a member of staff / volunteer

 - 1. Allocate a suitable member of staff to stay with the child.
 In the event of injury, this may be the School Nurse.

 - Do not interview or examine the child contact Social Care (ERSCP/LADO) and/or Protecting Vulnerable People Unit (PVPU) immediately.
-Refer to the Pocklington School Foundation Policy "Guidance Policy on Procedures when a Member of Staff, Volunteer, Governor, Designated Safeguarding Lead or Headmaster faces Allegations of Abuse".
+Refer to the Pocklington School Foundation Policy "Guidance Policy on Procedures when a Member of Staff, Volunteer, Governor, Designated Safeguarding Lead or Head of School faces Allegations of Abuse".

 - 3. Await advice from Social Care and PVPU about the following:

 - a. informing the pupil's parents

 - b. medical examination

 - c. immediate protection for the child

 - d. informing other people at the School

 N.B.
-The Headmaster should not inform parents against the wishes of the investigating agencies but may wish to record dissent if agreement cannot be reached.
+The Head of School should not inform parents against the wishes of the investigating agencies but may wish to record dissent if agreement cannot be reached.